 How I'm Feeling After Week 2 of Couch To 5K

 Surprisingly, I'm still really enjoying it, despite feeling like I'm going to collapse halfway through!
-I'm hoping that by continuing to follow the Couch to 5K app that my breathing will improve and therefore this dying feeling will subside!
+I'm hoping that by continuing to follow the Couch to 5K training plan, that my breathing will improve and therefore this dying feeling will subside!

 There was one day where I ran in the afternoon (after my eye test actually) and even though it was before lunch, it still felt odd to have not already been out and gone.
 I've found that I'm much more of an early morning runner which in itself surprises me because I'm the girl who loves her sleep!